 We started developing this chapter in the spring of 2020, when high-quality data essentially did not exist.
 With frequent updates, we proceeded through the publication of the first antiviral and anti-inflammatory treatment studies, platform trials, meta-analyses, and network meta-analyses concerning different interventions, as well as numerous practice guidelines.
 At the beginning of 2023, our goal is to limit the review of original evidence and to provide readers with access to translation of the ever-increasing amount of data into actionable recommendations.

 The first cases of coronavirus disease 2019 (COVID-19) occurred in China and quickly developed into an epidemic centered in Hubei province.
-At present, the pandemic has spread globally, with the United States reporting the highest number of cases to date.
+At present, the pandemic has spread globally, with the United States, India, and Brazil reporting the highest number of cases to date.
 Current epidemiologic data are available at www.who.int, www.cdc.gov, and www.ecdc.europa.eu.
-As of June 22, 2020, there were close to 10,000,000 cases and nearly 500,000 deaths worldwide.
+As of January 2023, there were >650 million confirmed cases and >6.5 million deaths worldwide.

 Etiology and PathogenesisTop

 1. Etiologic agent: Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), an RNA virus that belongs to the Betacoronavirus (BetaCoV) genus.
 The genus also includes SARS-CoV, which was responsible for the epidemic in 2002 and 2003.